syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Getting-Started.md

 Refer this [link]() to learn more about the options available in [`SFChart`]() to customize tooltip.

 This is how the final output looks like on iOS devices.
-You can also download the entire source code of this demo from this [link.]()
+You can also download the entire source code of this demo from [here.](http://files2.syncfusion.com/Xamarin.iOS/Samples/Chart_GettingStarted.zip )

 ![](Getting-Started_images/img2.png)